jawhitti/Cardiac/README.md

 ```
 CARDIASM does not distinguish between constant values and variables.
 However the compiler is
 smart enough to omit un-referenced definitions from the compiled image so you can define variables
 liberally.
-Note that there is no notion of scope; all definitions are visible everywhere.
+CARDIASM has no notion of scope; all definitions are visible everywhere.

+(Note that expressions are not currently allowed as rvalues so expressions like "DEF c a+b" are not accepted).

 #### Comments
-Comments in CARDIASM begin with two slashes.
-They can be standalone or at the end of a line.
+CARDIASM uses C++/Java-style comments.
+Comments can be standalone or at the end of a line, exactly like most "C-like" languages.

 #### Labels
+Labels are critical for any code with loops.
+The CARDIAC lacks a native stack, so labels are also important
+for implementing subroutines.

-* Labels can be used anywhere and are denoted via the familiar C syntax of "<label>: statement".
+Labels can be places anywhere and are denoted via the familiar C syntax of "<label>: statement".

 The follow program displays the values 1 through 100 and uses labels as targets for the JMP and
 TAC statements.
-This allows code to be *relocatable*.
 ```
 //This program counts to 100